|Home > About ESRI >|

 Two new projects on disability will combine data from the National Disability Survey (NDS) and 2006 Census data from the Central Statistics Office (CSO) to explore the factors which enable people with an emotional, psychological or mental health disability to participate in economic and social life and the experiences of children with a disability in the education system.
 The latest Annual Monitoring Report on Integration was published earlier in 2013, it uses a range of indicators to measure different aspects of immigrant inclusion in Irish society.

 Research on education provides evidence to increase the effectiveness, efficiency and equity of different elements of government spending on education and training.
 Current major projects include a large-scale multi-method longitudinal study of special classes in Irish primary and post-primary schools, and a project which is developing a five year strategic plan and associated implementation plan for SOLAS, aimed at developing a quality brand for Further Education and Training in Ireland that meets the needs of both learners and employers.
-A project recently completed studied secondary schools in Ireland, exploring differences in the ways in which the three subsectors within secondary education are funded and governed.
+A recent project studied secondary schools in Ireland, exploring differences in the ways in which the three subsectors within secondary education are funded and governed.
 The Institute has also identified a range of issues where it believes research could very usefully inform policy and decisions making.
 One such issue is how further education, higher education and other forms of post-school education and training interact at the individual and institutional level.

 The Institute's research bulletin series provides short summaries of work published by ESRI staff and overviews of thematic areas covered by ESRI programmes of research.